 Having studied in several distinguished universities across the United Kingdom, Australia, and South Africa, Dr Oni has been pivotal in conducting transdisciplinary urban health research that supports the development and implementation of healthy public policies in rapidly growing cities, especially in Africa.

-Dr Oni has been recognised for her contribution within the STEM sector through the numerous awards she has won, this includes the election to the South African Young Academy of Science, where she currently serves as the co-chair of the Executive Committee.
-She was also elected to the Young Physicians Leadership Programme by the Inter-Academy Medical Panel, the World Academy of Science, the Next Einstein Forum Fellow and is recognised as a World Economic Forum Young Scientist.
+Dr Oni has been recognised for her contribution to the STEM sector through the numerous awards she has won, this includes the election to the South African Young Academy of Science, where she currently serves as the co-chair of the Executive Committee.
+She was also elected to the Young Physicians Leadership Programme by the Inter-Academy Medical Panel, the World Academy of Science, and the Next Einstein Forum Fellow and is recognised as a World Economic Forum Young Scientist.

 Dame Jocelyn Bell presenting at the 61st LIYSF in 2019

 Professor Dame Jocelyn Bell Burnell is another incredible female principal speaker who presented during the 61st LIYSF in 2019.
-She is a pioneering British astrophysicist, who is most well-known for her discovery of pulsars and being awarded the Nobel Prize in Physics.
+She is a pioneering British astrophysicist, who is most well-known for her discovery of pulsars and for being awarded the Nobel Prize in Physics.

 Dame Jocelyn Bell Burnell was a radio astronomy graduate student at Cambridge University, where she played a crucial role in the discovery of Pulsars (small spinning stars that are left behind when a normal star dies).
 This discovery is hugely important as it enabled the first empirical confirmations of the theory of general relativity, as proposed by Albert Einstein.
 Despite her critical role in the discovery and with much controversy, she did not receive recognition for her discovery at that time, with the Nobel Prize being awarded to her male supervisors.
 However, she has since been rightfully acknowledged and awarded.

 Throughout her career, Dame Jocelyn has been the recipient of several notable awards and titles, made even more special by the fact that she was a trailblazer for women in STEM.
-Some of these include being made Commander for the British Empire, receiving the 2015 Women of the Year Prudential Award in the Lifetime Achievement, being appointed the first female president of the Royal Society of Edinburgh, Scotland’s national academy of science and being one of the few female scientists to have a portrait on the walls of the Royal Society Carlton House Terrace Headquarters in central London.
+Some of these include being made Commander of the British Empire, receiving the 2015 Women of the Year Prudential Award in Lifetime Achievement, being appointed the first female president of the Royal Society of Edinburgh, Scotland’s national academy of science and is one of the few female scientists to have a portrait on the walls of the Royal Society Carlton House Terrace Headquarters in central London.

 Dame Jocelyn is a strong advocate for promoting astrophysics and ensuring equal opportunities are available for all young people within the STEM sector.
 This was seen when she donated her 2018 Special Breakthrough prize for fundamental physics worth $3 million to help women, refugees and ethnic minority students become physics researchers.